About Nesta

 Derek Walker, the second-ever Future Generations Commissioner, assumed office in March 2023, calling for urgent and transformative change.
 As he approaches his one-year milestone, Walker aims to guide public bodies towards decisions that not only benefit the current generation but also safeguard the needs of those yet to come.

-Why you should come
+Why you should watch the recording

 This event is for anyone interested in public policy, future thinking and long-term governance.